MeadCo/ScriptX.Print.Client/docs/api.md

 | licenseGuid | string | the license/subscription identifier |

 <br/>
-<a id="MeadCoScriptXPrint.connectLite"></a>
+<a id="MeadCo.ScriptX.Print.connectLite"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrint.connectLite(serverUrl, licenseGuid)</h3>Specify the server and the subscription/license id to use on AJAX calls.
+    MeadCo.ScriptX.Print.connectLite(serverUrl, licenseGuid)</h3>Specify the server and the subscription/license id to use on AJAX calls.
 No call is made in this function

 | Param | Type | Description |